UCLL-introproject/student-challenges/shell/02-wildcards/02-remove-all-files/description.md

 # Remove All Files

-I want to delete all *files* (not directories) in the current directory.
+I want to delete all *nonhidden files* (not directories) in the current directory.
 Which shell command can I use?